MSLNZ/msl-io/docs/items/groups.md

 # Groups {: #msl-io-group}

-A [Group][msl.io.node.Group] is analogous to a directory of the file system used by an operating system.
-A [Group][msl.io.node.Group] can contain any number of sub-[Group][msl.io.node.Group]s (i.e., sub-directories) and it can contain any number of [Dataset][msl-io-dataset]s.
+A [Group][msl.io.node.Group] is analogous to a *directory* in the file system used by an operating system.
+A [Group][msl.io.node.Group] can contain zero or more sub-[Group][msl.io.node.Group]s (sub-directories) and it can contain zero or more [Dataset][msl-io-dataset]s.
 It uses a naming convention analogous to UNIX file systems where every sub-directory is separated from its parent directory by the `/` character.

 From a Python perspective, a [Group][msl.io.node.Group] operates like a [dict][].
 The *keys* are the names of [Group][msl.io.node.Group] members, and the *values* are the members themselves ([Group][msl.io.node.Group] or [Dataset][msl.io.node.Dataset] objects).